Viper (rapper): Music

+In early 2019, he created a YouTube channel, named RapperViper VEVO, which mainly consists of fan-made music videos to his music.
+The channel also occasionally posts green screen videos of Carter, which fans can use to make their own videos.
+On May 3, 2025 Carter returned to YouTube and began uploading new music videos.

-Partial discography
+Selected discography

 Carter has released hundreds of albums.
 However, a vast majority of these releases contain songs that have been chopped and screwed, slowed down, or simply recycled and put under different names with no change to their content.
-Therefore, only releases which contain original material have been listed here.
+Therefore, only releases that contain original material have been listed here.